Hebron, Connecticut: Annual cultural events

 A major commercial attraction is the annual Hebron Harvest Fair, which features bingo, fried foods, rides, prizes, arts & crafts, pig races, tractor pulls, prizes for the best pies and the biggest pumpkins.
 The event occurs every September.
 This event is not only for the people of Hebron, but also for many tourists visiting the town.

 Parks and recreation

 Hebron's most popular year-round recreation area is Gay City State Park, Connecticut's fourth-largest state park.
 There is a 5-mile perimeter trail and an extensive network of cross trails that run throughout the park.
 All are suitable for woodland hiking and trail biking.
 Gay City also has a pond in which swimming is available in season, fishing, picnic areas, cross-country skiing and snowshoeing.

 In addition, Hebron has several town parks and ballfields, and the Town Recreation Department has organized sports and other activities throughout the year.
 The rails-to-trails Airline Trail State Park goes through Hebron, with several access points for walkers, bikers and horseback riders.

 Education

 The town hosts the regional middle and high school RHAM High School for two adjacent towns, Marlborough and Andover.
+Additionally, the town operates two elementary schools: Gilead Hill School, covering grades Pre-K through 2, and Hebron Elementary School, which serves grades 3 through 6.